-If you have any feedback to share on essential improvements or on any metadata corrections that need to be made for a particular survey record, please send them to email@example.com with the subject “Feedback on EMM Survey Registry”.
+If you have any feedback to share on essential improvements or on any metadata corrections that need to be made for a particular survey record, please send them to email@example.com with the subject line: “Feedback on EMM Survey Registry”.

 In the sections below you will find information on the methodology, the countries for which information is available in this version release, information on how to add new surveys, and a link to access the EMM Survey Registry.

 For international survey programs (both for EMM-specific and general population surveys), there is no one record that captures all of the waves conducted across the different participating countries.
-Instead, a separate record has been created for each wave at the country-level, whenever the wave-in-question met the EMM Survey Registry inclusion criteria.
+Instead, a separate record has been created for each wave at the country-level, whenever it has met the EMM Survey Registry inclusion criteria.
 As such, for a number of international survey programs, only some waves for some countries may be documented in the EMM Survey Registry.

-The methodology employed to create the EMM Survey Registry has been an iterative process of deliberation and trialling by a large number of researchers within WG1 and WG2 of the COST Action.
+The methodology employed to create the EMM Survey Registry has been an iterative process of deliberation and trialing by a large number of researchers within WG1 and WG2 of the COST Action.
 You can find detailed information about the methods used in the following documents: